Basilisvirus/atmel-studio-7-examples-atmega328p-avrc/README.md

 # atmel-studio-7-examples
-Examples on how to use atmel studio on atmega328p microcontroller, using 'AVR C Library'
+Examples on how to use atmel studio on atmega328p microcontroller, using AVR C Library

 By making these examples i assume that you already know the basics of how to write assembly code on any microcontroller (i learned to write on 8051 microcontroller before i started studying avr C to write on atmega micro controller)